+Section 1.
+ACTIVE MEMBERSHIP.
 Any representative of governmental and any representative of private industry who is actively engaged in some phase of fire inspection for fire prevention and life safety at the time he/she makes application shall be eligible for active membership on application, provided such person possesses the other qualifications for membership is at the discretion of the Membership Committee and provided such person is not less than eighteen years of age at the time he/she makes application.
-Application of persons denied membership for reason of lack of eligibility shall be placed before the Board of Directors (hereinafter referred to as the "Board") for final determination at the next regularly called meeting of the Directors.
+Application of persons denied membership for reason of lack of eligibility shall be placed before the Executive Board (hereinafter referred to as the “Board”) for final determination at the next regularly called meeting of the Board Members.

-The Association, by majority vote of members present at the annual meeting, may confer honorary life membership upon any person who has been a member of the Association for a minimum of five years who has rendered distinctive service to the Association or to its purposes.
-An honorary life member shall have all the rights and privileges of an active member, except for holding an elected office, and without payment of dues.
-Nominations for honorary life membership shall be made to the board at least sixty days prior to voting thereon; no more than two nominations for such membership may be approved in any year.
+Section 3.
+LIFE MEMBERSHIP.
+The Association, by majority vote of members present at the annual meeting, may confer life membership upon any person who has been a member of the Association for a minimum of ten years who has rendered distinctive service to the Association or to its purposes.
+A life member shall have all the rights and privileges of an active member without payment of dues.
+Nominations for life membership shall be made to the board at least sixty days prior to voting thereon; no more than two nominations for such membership may be approved in any year.
 Any Past President that completes his or her terms of office and with the approval of the Board shall be honored with lifetime membership.
 Any Director with 8 years of service on the Executive Board shall also be honored with a lifetime membership with the approval of the Board.

 ARTICLE III – ELECTIONS, TERMS AND OFFICES